Choreography on Broadway

 For the most part, dance movement itself was either the last to be mentioned by critics or ignored altogether, resulting in dance numbers in musicals going unrecorded.
 The only way to preserve dance movements from generation to generation was by demonstration, imitation, practice, and personal supervision.

 Not until 1960, with the musical Bye Bye Birdie, did the permanent notation of a show's complete choreography exist.

 History

-The major step of integrating dance into a unified effect onstage were vital and ingenuous for commercial dancing.
+The integration of dance into a unified stage effect became an important development in Broadway choreography.
 One of the earliest successful examples of this concept was in Pal Joey.
 The dancing in the show enhanced the environment and projected character without any reduction in the flashy entertainment values then prized in musical shows.